Pete Weber (bowler): PBA50+ (PBA50 and PBA60)

 In the 2017 PBA50 season finale on August 8, Weber won his 11th PBA50 title, capturing the DeHayes Insurance Group Championship held in Fort Wayne, Indiana.
 This victory gave Weber 100 total PBA titles (37 PBA Tour, 11 PBA50 Tour, 48 PBA Regional Tour and four PBA50 Regional Tour).
 Walter Ray Williams Jr. is the only other bowler to reach this total.

 On April 29, 2021, Weber won his 12th PBA50 Tour title (and first since 2017) in the Florida Blue Medicare PBA50 National Championship for his fifth PBA50 major.
 One week later, on May 5, Weber made it back-to-back PBA50 championships, earning his 13th title at the PBA50 Granville Financial Open, his 50th national tournament win in PBA-sanctioned competition (regular and PBA50).

 On August 10, 2023, Weber won his 14th PBA50 Tour title and sixth PBA50 major championship at the Bud Moore PBA50 Players Championship in Sterling, Virginia.

 On October 18, 2023, Weber won the PBA60 Player of the Year in his first season of eligibility.

 Weber is one of only five bowlers in history (with Walter Ray Williams Jr., Tom Baker, Amleto Monacelli and Parker Bohn III) to have won at least 10 titles on both the standard PBA Tour and the PBA50 Tour.
 Pete and his father, Dick, are two of the eight players in history (with Dave Soutar, Johnny Petraglia, Walter Ray Williams Jr., Amleto Monacelli, Parker Bohn III and Norm Duke) who have won a PBA Tour or PBA50 Tour title in five different decades.

 In February 2024, after participating in his namesake tournament (the 2024 Pete Weber Missouri Classic), Pete announced his full retirement from the main PBA tour, but continues on the age-restricted senior tours, where at the time the reigning Player of the Year on the PBA60 tour.
 Weber will continue to participate in team tournaments on the main tour where one player on each team is a PBA50 or PBA60 player, such as the PBA All-Star events at The Barn at Phoenix Raceway and PBA/PBA50/PWBA Jonesboro Trios.

+On July 6, 2026, Weber scored his 52nd total PBA national touring title and first PBA60 win at the PBA60 World Series of Bowling II Mark Roth Classic in Columbus, Ohio, defeating Chris Warren in the final, 277-235.